mumble-voip/mumble/docs/dev/TheMumbleSourceCode.md

 default configuration file for the Mumble server.

 Your main focus should lie on the `src` directory as this is where the bulk of Mumble's source code is living.
 Directly in `src/` are shared sources that are used by the Mumble client as well as by the server that live in `src/mumble` and `src/murmur` respectively.
-The `src/mumble_exe` direcrtory contains code for the Windows-specific executable.
-In order to make sense of that you have to know that on Windows we are currently using a bit of an odd system: The main application is packaged inside a DLL that is loaded by the main executable.
-This is a historic artifact and currently only serves to create problems every now and then.
-In any case though, the mentioned "main executable" whose sole job is loading of that DLL lives in
+The remaining directories within
-`mumble_exe`.
-Generally you don't have to worry about it.
-The remaining directories within `src` should be somewhat self-explanatory.
+`src` should be somewhat self-explanatory.

 The `themes` directory contains all built-in themes that are currently shipped with Mumble.
 At this point there is only one theme available: the
 `Default` theme (note that it contains the Lite and the Dark theme variant).
 If you want to customize any kind of icons within Mumble, this is the